adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 Outline

-The bad news is that the carbs are well hidden, to get to them I have to remove the fuel tank and the exhausts, and a whole bunch of other screws.
+The carbs are well hidden, to get to them I have to remove the fuel tank and the exhausts, and a whole bunch of other screws.

 Tools that are needed: no 4,5 allen wrench, no 10 wrench or socket key, long screwdrivers